Upgrade to remove ads

 The stops on the serving of the bowstring which mark the nocking point for the arrow.

 The position on the string where the arrow is placed.
 Typically marked by the nock locator.

 The slits at the ends of the bow for the string

 Drawing the arrow beyond the face of the bow or drawing the bow to its point of maximum stress on the limbs.

 Undesired motion of the archer's head at time of release in an attempt to follow the arrow trajectory into the target

 Undesired lateral motion of the string hand and arm away from the bowstring at time of release.

 The tip of the arrow that pierces the target.
-Classifications include: target; field; broadhead (hunting point); and blunt.
+Classifications include: target; field; broadhead; and blunt

 Distance at which the archer may utilize the center of the target as an aiming point.